 - Hiroshima Castle: 5-story feudal castle with views over the city of Hiroshima.

-Day 6: Miyajima
+Day 6: A Magical Day on Miyajima Island

 Miyajima is a small island about 1 hour away from Hiroshima.
 It is especially known for its floating torii gate (entrance gate to a Shinto shrine), one of the most iconic images of Japan.
 The island features various temples and streets with gift shops and restaurants.
 Additionally, you can observe deers strolling peacefully.
 If you visit the island in autumn, you will encounter forests of red and orange momiji trees (Japanese maple).
+Once you step on this beautiful island, you’ll quickly realize that Miyajima is a must-see in any 3-week Japan itinerary.

-What to do and see in Miyajima in 1 day?
-5 essentials of Miyajima
+What to See and Do in Miyajima in 1 Day?
+5 Essentials of Miyajima

 - Itsukushima Shrine: the Itsukushima Shrine is the most famous attraction on the island, as the famous floating torii gate is located in front of it.